Xiaofei-it/pinoc/README.md

 <img src="docs/pics/fig.png" width="1046" height="577"/>

-When an Android app is built, the Trojan plugin replaces all of the Java methods.
+When an Android app is built, the Pinoc plugin replaces all of the Java methods.
 After the replacement, each method (the original method) is replaced with its variant.

 At runtime, when a method is invoked, it is the variant of the original one that is actually invoked.
-The variant passes the information about the invocation to Trojan, which decides whether to replace or modify the original method.
+The variant passes the information about the invocation to Pinoc, which decides whether to replace or modify the original method.

-To avoid the trouble caused by the Java classloader, Trojan does not adopt the Java classloader.
+To avoid the trouble caused by the Java classloader, Pinoc does not adopt the Java classloader.
 Thus the replacement or the modification of the original method is not written in Java.
 Instead it is written in Zlang, a flexible programming language.
 It is easy to convert the Java instructions into the Zlang instructions.

-If Trojan decides to replace or modify the original method, it compiles the instructions of the replacement or the modification by the Zlang compiler, after which the output of the compilation is passed to the Zlang executor for execution.
+If Pinoc decides to replace or modify the original method, it compiles the instructions of the replacement or the modification by the Zlang compiler, after which the output of the compilation is passed to the Zlang executor for execution.

-See [Principle of Trojan](docs/trojan_principle.md) for more information.
+See [Principle of Pinoc](docs/pinoc_principle.md) for more information.

 ## Comparision with other techniques

-Since Trojan can replace or modify Java methods, we can adopt it for hotfix or dynamic event tracking.
+Since Pinoc can replace or modify Java methods, we can adopt it for hotfix or dynamic event tracking.

 ### Hotfix

-Compared with the other techniques for hotfix, Trojan has the following advantages:
+Compared with the other techniques for hotfix, Pinoc has the following advantages:

 1. Classloader-free.
 The instructions within the hotfix are written in Zlang instead of Java.
 The Java classloader is thus not needed.